hexparrot/mineos-node/README.md

 * see filesystem usage of live server files, archives, and restore points
 * easy selection of server packs from FTB or Mojang official jars
 * authentication via shadow passwords (/etc/shadow) of underlying Linux system
+* logs all user actions to file
+* cronjobs saved to portable format cron.config
+* server can be daemonized to background

 TODO
 -------

-* save all user actions in web-ui to a file/database (log kept in working memory currently)
-* save cronjobs to portable format, e.g., server.config
 * macro often-repeated tasks from web-ui
-* daemonize with auto-restart capability
+* auto-restart on unhandled exceptions
 * more fully document functions

 EVENTUALLY